The Foundations in Accountancy (FIA) offers a range of entry-level awards, such as:

 - FAB – Accountant in Business

 NOTE: Compulsory Module – Foundations in Professionalism (FIP): This module is a non-examinable module which must be completed once only in order to be entitled to any of the awards under the FIA programme.
-Upon successful completion of the Diploma papers, the FIA student will automatically be transferred to the Skills Exams of the Fundamentals level of the ACCA Professional Qualification with exemption from the Knowledge exams (papers F1, F2 and F3) unless ACCA is instructed otherwise by the student in advance.
+Upon successful completion of the ACCA Diploma in Accounting and Business (RQF Level 4) modules, the FIA student will automatically be transferred to the Applied Skills Exams of the Fundamentals level of the ACCA Professional Qualification with exemption from the Knowledge exams (papers AB, MA and FA) unless ACCA is instructed otherwise by the student in advance.

 - Certified Accounting Technician

 Any two options from the following three:

 NOTE: This module is no longer being offered at SBCS.
 Before the full Certified Accounting Technician Qualification can be awarded the student must have completed the ACCA Diplomas in Financial and Management Accounting (RQF Level 2 & 3) or gained exemption from them based on experience or prior qualifications, the ACCA Diploma in Accounting and Business (RQF Level 4), the Foundations in Professionalism (FIP) module, the one year’s relevant practical experience and the two Option Papers above.

 The entire programme can be completed in as short a time as one and a half to two years depending on whether the student wishes to fast track to the ACCA Qualification Programme (one and a half years) or complete the CAT certification (two years).